What does SDN mean

 NAT table maintenance

-However, the most common, even in the commercial offering, is the Open vSwitch.
-This is often referred to as the OVS.
+However, the most common, even in the commercial offering, is the Open vSwitch, often called the OVS.
 The Open vSwitch is an open-source implementation of a distributed virtual multilayer switch.
-It enabled a switching stack for virtualization environments while supporting multiple protocols and standards.
+It enables a switching stack for virtualization environments while supporting multiple protocols and standards.

 Software-defined networking changes the control and data plane architecture.